-I get a lot of flack from other wood burners about wood burning on high heats and it’s time to discuss it.
+I get a lot of flack from other wood burning artists about wood burning on high heat and it’s time to discuss it.
 I love to burn on high heats because it’s fun.
-I get a lot of enjoyment and relaxation from watching the glowing red tip burn away the wood and listening to the crackles.
+There’s a lot of enjoyment and relaxation from watching the glowing red tip burn away the wood and listening to the crackles.

 Any new wood burners out there watching me burn on high heats need to know the consequences and what they are getting in to if they want to get into wood burning on high heat too.
 So let’s talk about it.

 What are the Consequences?

 When you’re wood burning on high heats, the metal in your tips will wear out quicker.
 Tips don’t last forever, they are consumables.
 Burning on a lower heat will give your tips more life.
 I would like to mention that I burned on high heat regularly with my Colwood tips for over five years before I had to replace them.
 It’s possible that if I had always burned at a lower heat, I would have gotten more years out of them, but I feel like I got my money’s worth.
 Colwood tips range from $8 – $20, so having the tips for 5+ years isn’t bad in my book.

 Just keep in mind that high heats means less tip use.

 2. Harder to Control.

 Wood burning on a high heat means you have to burn faster or your tip will melt away the wood.
 And because you have to burn at a faster pace, it’s harder to control the tip and get a clean burn.
 Turning your heat down will give you more time to add detail, get clean lines and create a more intentional burn.
 When I’m burning on high heats, it’s because I want to go faster and burn lines quicker.
 I’m usually burning silhouettes, signs, or adding deep texture in the wood.
 When I’m shading a portrait, I burn at a very low heat and build up to the shade of burn color that I want.

 Remember, high heats means less control.
 Low heat means more details and intentional burning.